 The Noble Academy High School Student Council is elected at the beginning of each academic year.
 The council includes a president from each academic class, as well as an executive council.
 Student Council focuses on improving student life at Noble Academy.
 The council plans homecoming week activities, spirit week, and most importantly listens to their classmates and considers their ideas for improvements and activities.

-High School Clubs take place during the lunch and recess period each day.
-Club offerings change each quarter.
-Noble Academy has sponsored clubs such as Art Club, Creative Writing Club, Yoga Club, and Video Game Club.
+High School Clubs take place on Fridays.
+Some club offerings change each quarter with specific clubs being offered for a full school year.
+Noble Academy has sponsored clubs such as Art Club, Creative Writing Club, Safety Skills Club, Helping Hands Club, Dungeons and Dragons Club, and Video Game Club.

 National Honor Society